pyeventsourcing/eventsourcing/README.md

 is called, an event object is instantiated with the given method arguments.
 The event object is then "applied" to the aggregate, using the decorated method body, to evolve the state of the aggregate object.
 The event object is then appended to a list of pending events internal to the aggregate object.

-Hence, in the example above, a `Created` event was triggered when the `World` aggregate class was called, and a `SomethingHappened` event was triggered when the aggregate object's command method `make_it_so()` was called.
-There are now two events pending to be saved in the `world` aggregate object.
-The pending events can be collected and stored, and used again later to reconstruct the state of the aggregate.
+The pending events can be collected and stored, and used again later to reconstruct the current state of the aggregate.

 The example below defines an event-sourced application `Worlds`.
 It has a command method `create_world()` that creates and saves